 Say, however, that you have just copied a folder, but you plan on regularly adding new media files to the original directory.
 What better to keep it up-to-date than with synchronized folders?
 The process is relatively simple, and is particularly useful if you regularly upload files and don’t want to have to upload them twice to different folders.

-In order to set up a synchronized folder, take the usual route through WP Media Folder’s settings page to the Sync external media tab.
+In order to set up a synchronized folder, take the usual route through WP Media Folder’s settings page to the Server Folder Sync > Folder Sync.
 From here, you can select the source folder on the left, and the synchronized folder on the right.
 In simple words, anything you put in the source folder will be mirrored in the destination folder!

 Keep in mind that you can choose different pairs of synchronized folders with WP Media Folder.
 Therefore, each time, choose a source folder and a destination folder, and press the Add button to register the change.
-The new pair will be shown at the bottom of the page, and pairs of synchronized directories may be removed by checking them, and pressing the Delete button.
+The new pair will be shown at the bottom of the page, and pairs of synchronized directories may be removed by checking them, and pressing the Delete selected button, or you can also delete only one synchronized directory by clicking on the Delete button after it.

 From this page, you can also specify the number of minutes to wait before the folder is synchronized.
 This comes in useful if you prefer to filter through your own files and delete some after uploading them, or in case that you mistakenly upload an incorrect file.
 When you are satisfied, you can activate the synchronization from the top of the page, and save the changes.